Potassium bicarbonate (KHCO3) is an alkaline mineral that’s available in supplement form.

 Dissolves kidney stones formed by excess uric acid

 Uric acid stones may form in people who have diets high in purines.
 Purines are a natural, chemical compound.
 Purines may produce more uric acid than the kidneys can process, causing the formation of uric acid kidney stones.
 Potassium is highly alkaline in nature, making it beneficial for neutralizing excess acid.
-A case report suggested that taking an alkaline supplement such as potassium bicarbonate — in addition to dietary changes and mineral water ingestion — was enough to reduce uric acid and dissolve uric acid kidney stones.
-This eliminated the need for surgery.

 Reduces potassium deficiency

-Too little potassium (hypokalemia) can result from excessive or long-term vomiting, diarrhea, and conditions which affect the bowels, such as Crohn’s disease and ulcerative colitis.
+Too little potassium (hypokalemia) can result from excessive or long-term vomiting, diarrhea, and conditions that affect the bowels, such as Crohn’s disease and ulcerative colitis.
 Your doctor might recommend potassium bicarbonate supplements if your potassium levels are too low.